Reputation management in an increasingly online world

 Ask yourself the question, “What did I do for my employees during Covid?”
 You might have had nice perks and purposeful quotes on office walls, but how staff were treated during the lockdown is your new employer brand and this will come to life on Glassdoor, Twitter and online articles if you did and do the right thing but the same also applies if you did the wrong thing.

-As shops and restaurants begin to open, and business begin to return to their offices, one thing which will remain as a staple of the future is remote working.
-Over the last few months, employees working remotely will have been exposed to a whole new experience that will have had a profound influence on their wellbeing – both positively and negatively.
+Over the last two years, employees working remotely will have been exposed to a whole new experience that will have had a profound influence on their wellbeing – both positively and negatively.
 Employee wellbeing will have been an integral part of any business strategy during the pandemic – with a mantra along the lines of ‘keeping us together while apart’.

 Data security is more important than ever